New Zealand Immigration will be accepting applications for the Accredited Employer Work Visa (AEWV) from 4 July 2022.

-The Government is introducing a new temporary work visa called the Accredited Employer Work Visa (AEWV).
+The Government has introduced a new temporary work visa called the Accredited Employer Work Visa (AEWV).
 The Accredited Employer Work Visa will be introduced on 1 November 2021 and will replace 6 of the existing temporary work visa categories.

 Alongside the Accredited Employer Work Visa, a new employer-led system will be introduced that will generally simplify the application process and make it easier for businesses and regions to fill genuine skills shortages when it is clear that there is no New Zealander available to do the job, or who can be trained up for the role.